quantify-os/quantify-core/docs/usage.rst

 Control Mode
 ------------

-A very important aspect in the usage of the MeasurementControl is the Control Mode, which specifies whether the MC itself dictates how the setpoints are iterated through, or whether an external device does.
+A very important aspect in the usage of the MeasurementControl is the Control Mode, which specifies whether the setpoints are processed iteratively or in batches.
-These modes are referred to as *Software* in the former case and *Hardware* in the latter.

 The benefit provided by this differentiation is in overhead reduction; it is often costly to transmit (large) blocks of data to external devices.

-In *Software* mode, the MC steps through each setpoint one at a time, processing them one by one.
+In *Iterative* mode, the MC steps through each setpoint one at a time, processing them one by one.
-In *Hardware* mode, the MC vectorises the setpoints such that they are processed in a batch.
+In *Batched* mode, the MC vectorises the setpoints such that they are processed in a batch.

 Control mode is detected automatically based on the attributes of the Gettables; this is expanded upon in subsequent sections.